spazewalker/FER_Doggomaniacs/README.md

 **These are the files in the folder:**
 * **extract_frames.py [-h] [-s source_path] [-d destination_path] [-n number_of_frames]** :
 This function extracts frames from each video of all subject and store them in a separate folder for further use.
-The dataset generated using this file is [here](ds.zip).
+This is the Frame Extracted dataset generated from BAUM-2 dataset using this file: [ds.zip](ds.zip)

 *source_path*: The path of directory where all subjects folder are stored.